-Ohio Edition - Urban Legends, Monsters, And Haunted Places
+Urban Legends, Monsters, and Haunted Places in Ohio

 Good ole Ohio, a rather peaceful state known for the buckeye tree, home to America's first traffic light, the first pro baseball team and of course Helltown.... and zombie apocalypse emergency drills.... and dogmen, the tortured children of Gore Orphanage, frogmen.... ok, maybe it's not so peaceful after all.

 This edition of Urban Legends, Monsters And Haunted Places will focus on these less than cheerful qualities of the state and discover what's lurking in the backwoods, rivers and deserted buildings of "The Heart Of It All" Ohio.

 Every year the township of Boston, Ohio is flooded with calls and tourists wanting information and directions to the dreaded Helltown.
 There are many legends involving Helltown, from Government conspiracies to satanic worship.